On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

-Table \ref{table:llmguardllama} in Appendix \ref{appendix:attk_def} presents the results of the perplexity filter and LLM-Guard, focusing on the percentage of user queries (that had confidence drop) that get filtered and which percentage of prompts with no trigger that would get filtered.
+Table \ref{table:llmguardllama} in Appendix \ref{appendix:attk_def} presents the results of the perplexity filter and LLM-Guard \citep{goyal2024llmguardguardingunsafellm}, focusing on the percentage of user queries that experienced a confidence drop post VCA that get filtered, and which percentage of prompts with no trigger that would get filtered.
 In most cases for both methods the majority of these examples do not get filtered.